seowyanyi/Marauders-Map/README.md

 # Marauders-Map
-Real time visualization of map for indoor navigation
+Visualization of route for indoor navigation

 1. Install mongodb, nodejs.
 Ensure mongodb is running
 2. Go to root folder (with package.json) and type `npm install`